burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 - QuantumV, for his decompiler
 - zyledev, for his Playtest 3.2 Decompilation, which I have used as a base
 - The Sugary Spire Developers, for making Sugary Spire
-- The UNHAM Mod Developers, for adding new improvements and features to Sugary Spire (and they probably would hate me if they knew I existed)
+- The UNHAM Mod Developers, for adding new improvements and features to Sugary Spire
+> they probably would hate me if they knew I existed

 (Note that none of these people have ANY association with this decompilation, and don't even know I made it)